vdmuller/adw-gtk3/color-themes/README.md

 @define-color accent_color @green_4;
 @define-color accent_bg_color @green_4;
 ```
 3. Save the file.
-This does not change seamlessly, so you'll have to close any open application to see the changes.
+This does not change seamlessly, so you'll have to close and re-open any apps.

 If you want to use the same colors in libadwaita/gtk4 simply copy or symlink `gtk.css` to `~/.config/gtk-4.0/gtk.css`